Practical, nonpartisan, up-to-date

 Sponsored by the League of Women Voters of Greater Tucson

-View the videos of recent Candidate Forums held by the League of Women Voters of Greater Tucson.
+Hear how the candidates for City Council answered voter questions during the Primary Candidate Forums sponsored by the League of Women Voters of Greater Tucson.
 Click on the Forum you wish to view here…

 This election is administered by the City of Tucson Elections Department.